lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator/getInsertMethod.md

-LingBreezeGenerator::getInsertMethod — Returns the content of a php method of type insert (internal naming convention.
+LingBreezeGenerator::getInsertMethod — Returns the content of a php method of type insert (internal naming convention).